MSc in Mathematical and Computational Finance - Examination and assessment

 Some useful documents.

 NB: Please refrain from acknowledging your supervisor to prevent the examiners from identifying the candidate.
-It is also recommended that you print your dissertation single sided, so it it easier to read.

 Also to remind you that all submitted Dissertations will be screened by Turnitin soft-ware which will compare them to a wide range of material (both published and unpublished) and to the work of other candidates.
 The Examiners will be notified of the extent of any textual matches discovered by Turnitin, and will consider, for instance, whether any text that a candidate has copied from elsewhere is properly identified and the source duly acknowledged.
 Any suspected cases of plagiarism will be forwarded to the Proctors and may result in a direct fail.